Goddchen/mvn-repo/README.md

 License:
 --------
-The Licenses are provided by the individual libary owner.
-This "mvn-repo" only utilizes these libaries and don´t provide any support, responsibility or licenses itself.
+The licenses are provided by the individual libary owner.
+This "mvn-repo" utilizes these libaries and won´t provide any support, responsibility or licenses itself.